jravz/easy_actix-web_notation/README.md

 # easy_actix-web_notation
-Write easily readable routes for actix-web
+Write easily readable routes for actix-web within Rust.

 Imagine presenting starting your server and presenting your routes in an easy readable fashion.
 Be able to scope and group your routes.